 I wrote in the last newsletter about the GMC's Generic Professional Capabilities (GPC) Framework, which will need to be incorporated in all curricula in the near future as part of the new Standards.
-This will represent a major shift in the approach training and assessment.
-Framework describes the attributes, values and behaviours expected of all doctors.
+This will represent a major shift in the approach and assessment. to training The Framework describes the attributes, values and behaviours expected of all doctors.
 These will carry the same weight as clinical knowledge and skills and be assessed continuously at all stages of training.
 The emphasis in assessment will shift from the much maligned "tickbox" approach towards more global judgement with specific waypoints.